 Can Guinea Pigs Eat Fennel Leaves?

-Few stems contain more nutritional value than the leaves of the fennel plant.
+Few stems contain more nutritional value than the fennel leaves, although guinea pigs love fennel leaves.

-When guinea pigs eat fennel leaves, it not only improves their health but also their dental hygiene because guinea pigs’ teeth grow continuously.
+When guinea pigs eat fennel leaves, it improves their heart health but also their dental hygiene because guinea pigs’ teeth grow continuously.

 Can Guinea Pigs Eat Fennel Seeds?